awsdocs/amazon-athena-user-guide/doc_source/geospatial-functions-list-v2.md

 # Geospatial functions in Athena engine version 2<a name="geospatial-functions-list-v2"></a>

 This topic lists the ESRI geospatial functions that are supported in Athena engine version 2\.
-For a list of AWS Regions that support Athena engine version 2, see [Athena engine version 2](engine-versions-reference.md#engine-versions-reference-0002)\.
 For information about Athena engine versions, see [Athena engine versioning](engine-versions.md)\.

 **Changes in Athena engine version 2**
 + The input and output types for some functions have changed\.
 Most notably, the `VARBINARY` type is no longer directly supported for input\.
 For more information, see [Changes to geospatial functions](engine-versions-reference.md#engine-versions-reference-0002-changes-to-geospatial-functions)\.
-+ The names of some geospatial functions have changed since Athena engine version 1\.
++ The names of some geospatial functions have changed\.
 For more information, see [Geospatial function name changes in Athena engine version 2](geospatial-functions-list-v2-function-name-changes-and-new-functions.md#geospatial-functions-list-v2-function-name-changes)\.
 + New functions have been added\.
 For more information, see [New geospatial functions in Athena engine version 2](geospatial-functions-list-v2-function-name-changes-and-new-functions.md#geospatial-functions-list-v2-new-functions)\.

 Athena supports the following types of geospatial functions: